 Let’s be honest for a moment, when most people think of HR, their reaction often falls somewhere between a half smile and an eye roll.
-Luckily, our VP of Talent Management gets a much different response from her colleagues.
+Luckily, our Head of People and Culture gets a much different response from her colleagues.

 She has at least one inside joke with everyone at the office, her door is always open, and her self-defining Slack emoji is the sun.
 Yes, we are very fortunate to have the very bright and warm Sonia Basili as part of our team.
 Over the past 12 months, we’ve doubled in numbers and we’re only getting started!